yihui-hu/super-bubble-web-prototype/README.md

 ### Pills:

-In the `<Pill>` component, it's made up primarily two parts: the `thumbnailComponent` and `attachment.pillText`.
+In the `<Pill>` component, it's made up of primarily two parts: the `thumbnailComponent` and `attachment.pillText`.
 We'll want to create a new case for the `thumbnailComponent` to handle our new `AttachmentType` as follows:

 ```diff
 switch (attachment.type) {